shipiyouniao/UnityEasyInject/Readme.md

   the parent class is Bean, we still do not recommend using it to make the Bean unique.
 * `GameObjectName`: Use the name of the GameObject as the name of the Bean.
 This selection is usually used when the script is attached to a few GameObjects at the same time, which is a good way to make the Bean unique.
+* `FieldValue`: Use the value of the field as the name of the Bean.
+You need to use `[BeanName]` attribute to mark the field, and the value of the field will be used as the name of the Bean.
+This selection is usually used when the script is attached to same GameObject for multiple times, and use the field value to make the Bean unique.

 ```csharp
 [GameObjectBean(ENameType.GameObjectName)]